-To sum up, as a normal desktop user, your focus should be on the default Ubuntu, Kubuntu, Lubuntu, Xubuntu, Ubuntu Mate and Ubuntu Budgie.
+To sum up, as an average desktop user, your focus should be on the default Ubuntu, Kubuntu, Lubuntu, Xubuntu, Ubuntu Mate, and Ubuntu Budgie.
 And according to YOUR preference, you can choose to install the one you like.

 If you’re still confused about choosing an Ubuntu flavor, I suggest that you try them out.
 You can start by creating live USBs of the Ubuntu flavors one by one and then test them without even installing them.